Ezgii/Python-setup-on-Windows-PC-with-Nvdia-GPU/README.md

-1. Install Anaconda for Windows from [this link](https://www.anaconda.com/).
+1. [Download](https://www.anaconda.com/) and install Anaconda for Windows.

    Verify that conda is installed: